 Assistive Technology Professional (ATP)

-Thank goodness for the ATPs I have consulted with over the years.
+Thank goodness for the assistive technology professionals (ATPs) with whom I’ve consulted over the years.
 As an average OT, you will quickly discover that the world of assistive technology can be hard to keep up with when you are managing a busy caseload.
-An ATP certification can open the door to specializing in: job accommodations, computer accessibility, vehicle modifications, architectural modifications and home modifications, augmentative and alternative communication, environmental controls, positioning devices, seating and mobility, sensory aids, and learning accommodations.

 ATPs in North America are certified by RESNA.
 Certification requires: